shiva1515/shiva1515.github.io/_posts/2019-06-04-All-you-need-to-know-about-Vae-(Part-1).md

 The reparametrization consists of saying that sampling from $z\sim N(\mu,\sigma)$ is equivalent to sampling $\epsilon∼N(0,1)$ and setting $z=\mu+\sigma⊙\epsilon$.
 After reparametrization we easily backpropogate.

+References
+https://lilianweng.github.io/lil-log/2018/08/12/from-autoencoder-to-beta-vae.html and http://kvfrans.com/variational-autoencoders-explained/ nice explanation in these blogs I used images from these blogs and https://www.youtube.com/watch?v=YHldNC1SZVk&t=354s this youtube channel by alhad Kumar explain VAE concepts so easily.